jdittrich/userNeedResearchBook/text/allURBook.md

 the specialized learning solutions?

 All these methods we saw used skills the teaching staff and students already had:
-Creating files and exchanging them and writing messages So a major need was to get material to students and receive material from them with the least effort and the least demand for learning new skills.
+Creating files and exchanging them and writing messages.
+So a major need was to get material to students and receive material from them with the least effort and the least demand for learning new skills.
 It was the same for the students: They needed to do their projects and homework as efficiently as possible and they relied